GHG Emissions Reduction Program

 Natural gas production as a lower emission intensity energy source

+As the energy system integrates more renewable energy sources, natural gas will continue to provide an affordable and secure baseload energy supply.
 Read more about how Canada’s LNG exports could generate lower emissions compared to other facilities around the world.

 Methane Emissions Reductions